sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

     - ``bitsetcount64`` counts the set bits (or sum of set bits) of one or more parameter values.
   - New: ``HexValue64()`` for 64-bit long result.
 The original ``HexValue()`` keeps returning 32 bit integer so ``HexValue("FFFFFFFF")`` is still ``-1``, but ``HexValue64("FFFFFFFF")`` will be ``4294967295`` (64 bit number)
-  - Integer and float frame property read and writes work on real 64 bit integers and float.
+  - Integer and float frame property read and writes work on real 64 bit integers and doubles.
   - Formatting functions (``String()``, etc.) to 64 bit data type aware.
   - ``AudioLength()`` now returns 64 bit integer
   - ``AudioLengthF()`` returns data to double instead of 32 bit float (though it's now useless and still can lose precision).